ibegleris/cryCompare/README.md

 * pip install -r requirements.txt
 * Good to go!

-Shoutout to stefs304 for his nice implementation of the API!
+Special thanks to stefs304 for his nice implementation of the API!